italia/eudi-wallet-it-docs/docs/en/onboarding-registration-model.rst

    * - `visual_identity`
      - The visual assets of an Authentic Source, that is the logo of the organization and the logo and the background color associated with a provided dataset, each with its integrity digest and its alternative text.
      - This specification
-   * - `credential_type_declaration`
-     - For a Credential Issuer, the Credential types it issues, each anchored to its Rulebook.
-It creates or matches the versioned entry of the Digital Credentials Catalog and it groups the metadata of the type, that is the Digital Credential Metadata, that is the unique identifier, the User authentication methods and the minimum Level of Assurance, and the reference to the Authentic Sources that provide its data, see :ref:`registry:Digital Credentials Catalog`.
-     - [`CIR2025/848`_], Annex I
-   * - `credential_technical_specification`
-     - Technical definition of a Credential type, that groups the Technical Specification fields of the Digital Credentials Catalog, that is the Credential schemes, the Credential formats and the authentication policy, see :ref:`registry:Digital Credentials Catalog`.
-     - [`CIR2025/848`_], Annex I
-   * - `credential_policies`
-     - Conditions of use of a Credential type, that group the Terms of Use fields of the Digital Credentials Catalog, that is the Credential validity, the restriction policy, the pricing policy and the Credential purposes, see :ref:`registry:Digital Credentials Catalog`.
-     - [`CIR2025/848`_], Annex I
    * - `conformity_assessment`
      - The outcome of the conformity assessment of the entity, such as the Conformity Assessment Report or the assessments performed under the National certification scheme operated by the Italian National Cybersecurity Agency (ACN) and the functional testing under the EU functional conformity assessment framework (FCAF).
 It MUST be provided by the notified categories.
      - [`EIDAS-ARF`_], Annex 2